Duration

 In brief

-This course travels through Italy three times a year, Spring, Autumn and Early Summer.
+This course travels through Italy twice a year – Spring and Autumn.

-Venice, Castelfranco Bologna, Florence, Siena and Roma with day trips to San Gimignano, Verona, Naples, Pompei.
+You will visit Venice, Castelfranco, Bologna, Florence, Siena, and Rome, with day trips to Padua, Ravenna, San Gimignano, Naples, and Pompei.

-It is bonkers to study art in a lecture room when you can go with AHA to study art on-site in small tutorial groups where everyone can see and join in discussions
+It seems bonkers to study art in a lecture room when you can join AHA and experience it onsite, in small tutorial groups where everyone can see the works clearly and take part in meaningful discussion.

 With AHA, looking at art and architecture becomes a visceral experience, which is powerful and exhilarating.